Fatbirder's Top 1000 Birding Websites

 RED-VEINED DARTER-SOUTHAMPTON COMMON BOATING LAKE

-This afternoon, after work, I visited Southampton Common, hoping to see the Red-veined Darters that have been present for over a month.
-The Red-veined Darter has been observed at this site for the past nine years.
+This afternoon, after finishing work, I visited Southampton Common in the hope of seeing the Red-veined Darters (Sympetrum fonscolombii) that have been present at the site for over a month.
+These striking dragonflies have been recorded here for the past nine years.

 Boating Lake at Southampton Common

-The Red Veined-darter is a common and widespread species in much of central and southern Europe, including most Mediterranean islands.
-In some years, it migrates northward, and since the 1990s, it has increasingly been observed in Great Britain.
+The Red-veined Darter is a common and widespread species across much of central and southern Europe, including most Mediterranean islands.
+In some years, it migrates northward, and since the 1990s, it has been increasingly recorded in Great Britain.

-After spending over an hour on site, I counted more than six of them before I was ready to leave.
-This dragonfly is now on my list, and I really wanted to see this one.
+After spending over an hour at the lake, I counted more than six individuals before leaving.
+This species is now proudly on my life list, and it was particularly satisfying to finally see one in excellent conditions.

 CHESHIRE AND WIRRAL BIRD NEWS & UK(MEGAS)